jyn514/flower/blossom/pages/how-i-use-my-terminal.md

 6. ◊(ts "0:11") i hit ◊(kbd "ctrl+k f"), which tells tmux to search all output in the scrollback for filenames. the filenames are highlighted in blue.
 7. ◊(ts "0:12") i hold ◊(kbd "n") to navigate through the files. there are a lot of them, so it takes me a bit to find the one i'm looking for.
 8. ◊(ts "0:21") i press ◊(kbd "o") to open the selected file in my default application (`nvim`). tmux launches it in a new pane. note that this is still running *on the remote server*; it is opening a remote file in a remote tmux pane. i do not need to have this codebase cloned locally on my laptop.
-9. ◊(ts "0:26") }} i try to navigate to several references using rust-analyzer, which fails because RA doesn't understand the macros in this file. at {{ timestamp(when="0:32") i finally find one which works and navigate to it.
+9. ◊(ts "0:26") i try to navigate to several references using rust-analyzer, which fails because RA doesn't understand the macros in this file. at ◊(ts "0:32") i finally find one which works and navigate to it.
 10. ◊(ts "0:38") i hit ◊(kbd "ctrl+k h"), which tells tmux to switch focus back to the left pane.
 11. ◊(ts "0:39") i hit ◊(kbd "n") again. the pane is still in "copy-mode", so all the files from before are still the focus of the search. they are highlighted again and tmux selects the next file in search order.
 12. ◊(ts "0:41") i hit ◊(kbd "o"), which opens a different file than before, but in the *same* instance of `nvim`.